ibm-cloud-docs/vmwaresolutions/vcenter/vc_reassigningprimarycluster.md

 If the Juniper vSRX service is installed on your instance, complete the following procedure.

-1. In the vSphere Web Client, create host groups on the target cluster:
+1. In the VMware vSphere® Web Client, create host groups on the target cluster:
    1. Click the target cluster.
    2. On the **Configure** tab, under **Configuration**, click **VM/Host Groups**.
    3. Under **VM/Host Groups**, click **ADD**.